-Dance Major
+Dance Studies Major

-The major in Dance focuses students' curriculum through a concentration in Private Studio Teaching, Dance Education, or Senior Portfolio.
-Students who pursue the K-12 License will be prepared as candidates for North Carolina K-12 licensure; see specific requirements in the teacher education section of this catalogue.
+The major in Dance Studies focuses students' curriculum through a capstone experience in Private Studio Teaching, Dance Education, or Dance Research.
+Students who pursue the optional K-12 License will be prepared as candidates for North Carolina K-12 licensure; see specific requirements in the teacher education section of this catalogue.